MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 ### Scenario 3: Inline installation in interactive run

-If you want to use a library that isn't installed for one-time use in an interactive notebook run, [inline installation](#inline-installation) is the most convenient option.
+If you're interested in the one-time use, within an interactive notebook, of a library that isn't installed, [inline installation](#inline-installation) is the most convenient option.
 Inline commands in Fabric allow you to have the library effective in the current notebook Spark session.
-It doesn't persist across different sessions.
+The library doesn't persist across different sessions.

-Users who have the permission to run the notebook, can install other libraries in the Spark session.
+Users who have the permission to run the notebook can install other libraries in the Spark session.

 ## Summary of supported library types